Nepal

 Today, WVI Nepal implements long-term development programmes in 17 districts—Udayapur, Sarlahi, Mahottari, Rautahat, Sindhuli, Kathmandu, Lalitpur, Lamjung, Jumla, Kailali, Kanchanpur, Achham, Doti, Dailekh, Jajarkot, Banke, and Bajhang—across all seven provinces of Nepal.
 The organisation delivers its country strategy through integrated development, advocacy, and disaster management programmes, implementing innovative and sectoral interventions in local communities and neighbourhoods.
 Its programmes focus on education, health, nutrition, child protection, resilience, disaster risk reduction, community engagement, and sponsorship, with gender equality and social inclusion mainstreamed across all interventions.
 More than half of these programmes are long-term initiatives that have been implemented for over a decade in their respective programme areas.

 Through its 2026–2030 Country Strategy, WVI Nepal aims to improve the well-being of one million children, particularly the most vulnerable, by ensuring that children are protected from violence, are well nourished, achieve improved learning outcomes, and experience positive and peaceful relationships within their families and communities.
-These outcomes will be achieved through an Integrated Programme Framework (IPF) focused on protection, nutrition and livelihoods, and inclusive education, implemented through a combination of Core Project Models integrated into Area Programmes and grant-funded projects over the next five years.
+These outcomes will be achieved through an Integrated Programme Framework (IPF) focused on protection, nutrition and livelihoods, and inclusive education, implemented through a combination of Core Project Models integrated into Area Programmes (AP) and grant-funded projects over the next five years.

 Our Impact